getify/literalizer/README.md

 * (default: **off**) number literals, including integer, decimal, octal (ES5/ES6), hex (ES5/ES6), and binary (ES6 only)
 * (default: **off**) simple literals (`null`, `Infinity`, etc)

-The output of *literalizer* is an array of tokens, which will be one of the above types, or a general-token type for everything else.

 ## Options
 *literalizer* can be configured to control which of the [optional literals](#optional-literals) are identified explicitly.